Up Against A Crooked Gospel: Black Women's Bodies and the Politics of Redemption

 Ethics and Intersectionality Series

 Melanie Jones Quarles is a womanist ethicist, millennial preacher, and intellectual activist.
-Melanie is assistant professor of ethics, theology, and culture and the inaugural director of the Katie Geneva Cannon Center for Womanist Leadership at Union Presbyterian Seminary.
+She is on the faculty of Union Presbyterian Seminary and is the inaugural director of the Katie Geneva Cannon Center for Womanist Leadership.
 Melanie engages womanist theological ethics and sacred texts, millennials and faith, and Black aesthetics and popular culture.
-Melanie is co-curator of #MillennnialWomanism Digital Forum and Co-Founder of The Millennial Womanism Project (TMWP) — an enterprise committed to enhancing the well-being of Black millennial women of faith and justice and fostering trans-generational womanist dialogue.
+A third-generation ordained Baptist preacher and sought-after lecturer, Melanie is an emerging millennial voice with noted academic and popular publications.

 Also Of Interest